 You may have already asked yourself, and we provide you with an answer:

-A curved treadmill is a concave shaped, non-motorized device that allows users to walk or run over it.
-The surface of the treadmill is wrapped with a belt over which the users strike their feet, pushing it backward, enabling them to continue a running or walking motion while staying in the same spot.
+A curved treadmill is a concave-shaped, non-motorized device that allows users to walk or run over it.
+The surface of the treadmill is wrapped with a belt over which the users strike their feet, pushing it backward, enabling them to continue a running or walking motion similar to outdoor running while staying in the same spot.

 If you are a fitness enthusiast, you must have, at some point, looked into different machines that can aid you in your fitness journey.
 But while this shopping is exciting, finding the right machine is sometimes quite tricky.
 And if you are still looking for one, a curved treadmill may be a great option for you.

 How Does a Curved Treadmill Work?

 There are two basic elements that contribute to the functionality of a curved treadmill.
 The first is its concave surface, which is basically an inward curve.
 The second is its non-motorized design.
-A curved treadmill, which gets its name from its surface shape, will only move if there’s someone walking or running on it.
+A curved manual treadmill, which gets its name from its surface shape, will only move if there’s someone walking or running on it without an electric motor.